AzizAlHothi/Morality_Familiarity_Attention/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            1. Refer to Quarto and apaquarto documentation for guide to headings with Markdown.
+Right now you have Level 2 headings (`##`) for all except level 1, then you add italics.
+You need to use the appropriate heading level for each (sub)heading so that (apa)quarto can style this for you.
+Do not add any additional styling like italics.

 28. Use inline R variables to replace static text